LoloIrie/bad_tournament/readme.txt

 == Description ==

 I need a tool to manage an internal tournament for our badminton club (BVG Goldbach/Laufach) and didn't find anything to fill exactly my need...
+Be careful with this first release, it's probably buggy like I didn't test it enough !

 This tool allows administrators to create and manage different tournaments like:
-- League
+- League (in Version 2.x)
 - Grinding tournament
 - Swiss System
-- KO System
+- KO System (in Version 2.x)

 Simple, double or mixed are allowed.